sidekiq-cron/sidekiq-cron/README.md

 When not giving a namespace, the `default` one will be used.

-In the case you'd like to change this value, create a new initializer like so:
+In the case you'd like to change this value, you can change it via the following configuration flag:

-`config/initializers/sidekiq-cron.rb`:

 ```ruby
 Sidekiq::Cron.configure do |config|